How secure is online banking?

 The methods by which banks send you this code varies - it could be an app on your phone, from a physical device they give you in advance, or sent by text message.
 The first 2 of these methods (app & physical device) are pretty secure; the third (text message) is not.

 Some hackers who are specifically targetting an individual can perform a type of hack known as a "sim swap".
 This is where they convince your phone provider that you've changed your phone, meaning that any text messages are sent to them instead.
-The hackers will now receive the security code from your bank, and not you.
+Alternatively, they may attack the underlying technology behind text messages.
+In either method the hackers will now receive the security code from your bank, and not you.

-This type of attack takes effort to do and (thankfully) is still fairly rare.
+These types of attack take effort to do and (thankfully) is still fairly rare.
 But that's not to say it doesn't happen - Metro Bank in the UK suffered this, as did the food blogger Jack Monroe.
 If your bank sends security codes via text message then consider changing banks; it's a sign they don't take security as seriously as they should.

 If you ever receive communication from your phone operator that your number is being transferred (when you didn't request it) then contact them, and your bank, immediately.